 We don’t all agree what the most loving actions are.
 It is a bit naïve for any nation to claim our values must be biblically based, as if all agree what the Bible says about abortion, gays, capital punishment, etc. See here.
 The equal rights of women with men in many Nations are denied because of a Book.
 Regardless of your faith, most rational beings agree on many universal moral values (murder, stealing).
 And no – climate control, immigration, taxes, health care, are not universal laws.
 The problem in the U.S. is debate is frowned up and attempts are made to quash contrary opinions.

 How do we create a nation where “all are created equal with unalienable rights?

 I believe the Declaration of Independence and Constitution makes the U.S. unique from most other countries.
 We all have “unalienable rights” and not rights according to Government or Dictators.
 In our Republic, the Government is limited in taking aways certain rights of the people.
 Our Democracy allows representation through voting, thought the Constitution and Bill of Rights safeguard individual rights such as freedom of speech, thus protection from majority power over the minority.
 A true debate of differing opinions is out best chance at arriving at the most caring decision for all concerned.
 Until we all ask ourselves “am I acting toward others like I want to be treated,” we seem destined to fail.

-Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts only.
+Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts.
 No other unrelated emails will be sent.
 Go to About/Using This Site tab at top of page or Menu on phones to help navigate this Site.
-If you wish to discuss anything I have written, you can email me at firstname.lastname@example.org
+I also blog at http://donewithreligion.com If you wish to discuss anything I have written, you can email me at firstname.lastname@example.org